 In the church we take on projects that can help shape the narrative of reconciliation.
-These projects—ranging from creative conversations, to ecumenical pilgrimages to video histories, and everything in between—are designed to help cultivate a larger mission field of those who are called to engage in this work both individually and collectively.
+These projects—ranging from creative conversations, to ecumenical pilgrimages to the use of film to promote common understanding and dynamic dialogue, and everything in between—are designed to help cultivate a larger mission field of those who are called to engage in this work both individually and collectively.
 (Learn more about our past events.)

 What Principles Guide our Work?